 Item Writing and Review

 The passing standard, or cut score, is usually where the certification program’s test intersects with their decision whether to confer certification.
 Test takers whose scores meet or exceed the passing standard receive a pass result, and those whose performance fails to meet the standard receive a fail.
 The stakes mentioned above rest on where and in what way this this standard is set.
-Common methods for setting the passing standard involve SME input and previous item performance.
+Common methods for setting the passing standard involve SME input and previous item performance, such as the modified-Angoff and Bookmark approaches.
 Publishing the passing standard and method used to derive it is valuable to candidates for understanding how they performed on the test and to certifying organizations for deciding where to grant certification.

 Validity and reliability of the test are key concepts in psychological testing.
 Validity speaks to how accurately the test measures real-world job or role performance.
 Savvy programs document evidence of this in the points already discussed.
 Once candidates have answered items, analysis of test and item performance begins.